 Sometimes people catfish for revenge.
 A boyfriends’ ex or someone that screwed them over.
 You get the point.
 This is also known as cyberbullying.

 These are the worst types of catfish.
-Their only concern is getting your money, and they will tell you whatever it takes to get it.
+They are usually romance scammers, whose only concern is getting your money, and they will tell you whatever it takes to get it.

 Sometimes, people create fake profiles on dating sites to catfish their cheating significant others and catch them on that particular dating site.

 Contact law enforcement if they broke the law while catfishing you.
 As you learned last section, pretending to be someone else isn’t necessarily breaking the law.
 However, there are things that a catfish to do while pretending to be someone else that is breaking the law, such as scamming you out of money, stalking you, stealing your personal information, etc.

 Report your catfishing incident to the FTC.
 There, they can update their data to keep the public informed on how many catfishing victims there has been.

 Gather all their information and keep messaging them if there’s an investigation going.
 If there’s no investigation, block them.
 Only keep the conversations going to provide law enforcement with evidence on what is going on.
 Make sure to screenshot the evidence or save the messages on your phone.
 If they aren’t doing anything illegal, then stop all contact with them and block them.

 Talk to friends and family for additional support.
 They care about you and want to make sure you are safe, healthy, and talking to people who also want the best for you.
 If they suspect anything wrong with your online partner, it’s best to listen to them and talk to them about it to come up with the best judgment on what to do for your situation.